Paul Pelosi released from hospital a week after assault - KESQ

 Law enforcement officers who responded to the break-in early last Friday witnessed Paul Pelosi being struck in the head with the hammer at least once, according to court documents.
 Officials said the assault was captured on the officers’ body cameras.

-Pelosi was taken to Zuckerberg San Francisco General Hospital.
-Speaker Pelosi said her husband was grateful to the 911 operator who directed police to the family residence, emergency responders and the entire hospital staff for “their excellent and compassionate life-saving treatment.”
+Pelosi was taken to Zuckerberg San Francisco General Hospital and Trauma Center.
+Speaker Pelosi said her husband was grateful to the 911 operator who directed police to the family residence, emergency responders, ICU staff and the entire hospital staff for “their excellent and compassionate life-saving treatment.”

 “The Pelosi family is thankful for the beautiful outpouring of love, support and prayers from around the world,” she said.